Gender, Sexuality, Feminist and Social Justice Studies (GSFS 499)

 - Students must also satisfy requirements established by the Arts Internship Office, found here.

-Once students have secured an internship, they must complete the Faculty of Arts Internship Course Credit Approval Form (available here), specifying the names of the host organization and on-site internship supervisor, the faculty academic supervisor, and detailing the duration, tasks, and research objectives of both the internship and academic work.
+Once students have secured an internship, they must complete the Faculty of Arts Internship Course Credit Approval Form (available here, under Forms), specifying the names of the host organization and on-site internship supervisor, the faculty academic supervisor, and detailing the duration, tasks, and research objectives of both the internship and academic work.

 The Internship Approval Form must be signed by: